SciNim/fmu.nim/README.md

 ```
 > this will simulate during 5seconds using 0.1 second steps. it will create the file `results.csv`.

+# TODO
+- [ ] To provide: index.html as an input
+- [ ] To provide: model.png as an input
+- [ ] To provide: mode.c as a an input
+- [ ] To create: modelDescription.xml as an input
+- [ ] To compile using zigcc providing both linux and windows libraries

 # Details
 ## Intro
 In general terms, we are making Nim to export C functions fulfilling the naming conventions of the FMU standard.